- August 19, 2025

 In each of these situations, the company must take immediate steps to fill the vacancy.
 The timeline to fill an auditor vacancy after death or disqualification is especially critical to avoid compliance issues.

-Procedure for Appointment of Auditor in Casual Vacancy:
+Procedure for Appointment of Auditor in Casual Vacancy

 For Companies Other than Government Companies: